TYLER, Texas — As the DELTA variant spreads and COVID-19 cases rise across the country, many are left wondering where they can get a vaccine.

 GETTING THE VACCINE

-The Northeast Texas Public Health District (NET Health) says COVID-19 vaccines are available at their headquarters, located at 815 N. Broadway Ave. in Tyler.
+The Northeast Texas Public Health District (NET Health) says COVID-19 vaccines are available at the Majesty Event Center, located at 900 W. Bow St. in Tyler.
+The hours of operation are Monday - Friday from 8:30 a.m. - 4:30 p.m.

 If you have recently received a flu shot or a Shingles vaccine, you are advised to wait at least 14 days before receiving your first or second COVID-19 vaccine.